schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 approximately 2008.
 There are some issues with parts of BSD network stack that treat Class-E addresses as "invalid".
 There are also cases of translation (NAT64) where checks reject Class-E addresses and need small fixes.
+In both cases we have the patches under review for FreeBSD.
 Four out of the top 5 open source IoT stacks already treat 240/4 as unicast, with a 3 line patch awaiting submission for the fifth.

 Some deployments of the BIND Domain Name System implementation